didier-durand/lambda-cobol/README.md

 When a previous deployment of the CloudFormation stack is active, it gets deleted just before the SAM build to trigger the entire CloudFormation deployment process.

-**Note:** the version of GnuCobol currently used is v2.2.
+**Note:** the version of GnuCOBOL currently used is v2.2.
 A [version 3.1 was published](https://sourceforge.net/projects/gnucobol/files/gnucobol/) in late December, 2020.
 But, its libcob runtime library has hardwired dependencies on very recent Linux system libraries, that are not yet available with proper version in Lambda runtime.
-We'll bump to newest GnuCobol when Lambda runtime gets updated.
+We'll bump to newest GnuCOBOL when Lambda runtime gets updated.

 ## Fork and Setup